 Arizer Air II

-With cannabis on the rise as a health and wellness supplement rather than just a recreational intoxicant, many consumers and patients are thankful to have alternatives to smoking.
+With cannabis on the rise as a health and wellness supplement rather than just a recreational intoxicant, many medical and recreational consumers are thankful to have alternatives to smoking.
 Regardless of which method or device you choose, rest assured you're doing your lungs a favor by investing in a dry, weed vape pen today.